TheBobbleHead/String-Parsing-Library/README.md

 ### Parsing
 Now that you have setup the `StringParser` Instance to your need and liking you can now call a single function to parse the provided string.
 Call `StringParser::SeperateString(char Seperator, bool IncludeSeperator)`.
-The `Seperator` param is the char that will divide up your string for example Engilsh words are seperated by a space so is you want to get each word in it's own string you would put ` ` in as the Seprator.
+The `Seperator` param is the char that will divide up your string for example Engilsh words are seperated by a space so is you want to get each word in it's own string you would put a space in as the Seprator.
 The `IncludeSeperator` param will append the seperator at the end of a seperated string.

 After you have called the function you can access the split up string or (ChunkedString) by acessing `StringParser::ChunkedString`.
 And there you have it you provide a string to the parser then setup the prossesing options then divide the string up to help with parsing.

-## installation
+## Installation

 #### There are a few ways that you can install this library for your program